ruoru/axum_demo/README.md

 # axum_demo
 This demo demonstrates how to use axum to create a simple RESTful API for managing a To-Do List.
+This example will demonstrate how to create, read, update, and delete to-do items.
+We will use Rust as the programming language and axum as the main web framework.